MeVisLab/examples/mevislab.github.io/content/tutorials/basicmechanisms.md

 By dragging the connection away from either the input or the output connector, the connection is interrupted.

-Connections between compatible outputs and inputs are established automatically if two Modules get close enough to each other.
+Connections between compatible outputs and inputs are established automatically if two modules get close enough to each other.

 {{<alert class="info" caption="Extra Infos">}}
 Connecting, Disconnecting, Moving and Replacing Connections is furtherly explained {{< docuLinks "/Resources/Documentation/Publish/SDK/MeVisLabManual/ch03s04.html" "here" >}}